cashshuffle/spec/CASHFUSION.md

 Once message 3 has been received, each client should covertly announce their inputs (using TOR), and only the POOL_ID, sending 10 different instances (one for each input) of the following message:

-Message 4 (from client): `<MESSAGE TYPE><POOL_SESSION_ID><SIGNED SERIALIZED INPUT>`
+Message 4 (from client): `<MESSAGE TYPE><POOL_SESSION_ID><SIGNED SERIALIZED INPUT><ENCRYPTED A_VALUE>`

+(The encrypted "A value" is described previously in the commitment scheme.)

 Note that only the pool session is required to post this information because it is covert; however only those who registered on the pool should have this unique id for the session.
-Also note these are the actual transaction inputs, not hashes.

 The transaction will use the sighash type ALL|ANYONECANPAY, which reduces the interaction required between players.
 Specifically, this allows users to sign the inputs ahead of time without knowing ahead of time all the inputs that will be part of the transaction.
 This setup automatically handles the case of users not signing inputs.